 5 – Stress Management

 Trying to get to sleep at a reasonable time can be frustrating enough without daily worries crowding your brain.
 Try to resolve these before bedtime by starting with the basics.
 Get organized, prioritize, and make a to-do list.
 This way you can set things aside without losing track of what’s important.
-Meditation can help ease anxiety, as well as a variety of other relaxing exercises.
+Meditation can help ease anxiety – but if sitting in a lotus position doesn’t sound comfortable or you are worried you don’t know how to meditate, there is plenty of help available on line, covering everything from meditation accessories, to a variety of relaxing exercises.

 With this tips to hand, you’ll be enjoying sweet dreams before you know it!